 At the end of the summer, I packed everything I owned in my car and headed back to college for my final year.
 The guy at the fraternity house next store instantly caught my eye.
 A few weeks later, I was in yet another relationship.

 Here is What Happened After College

 After college, I got a job and moved to his hometown.
 We were best friends, but things got complicated.
-We bought a house, went through an extremely stressful renovation, I wanted to get married, he didn’t, drugs, alcohol, and a lot of nasty fights.
+First, we bought a house.
+Then we went through an extremely stressful renovation.
+I wanted to get married, he didn’t.
+There were lots of drugs, alcohol, and nasty fights.
 We loved each other so much, and I think that was the hardest part of it all.

 After almost four years, one and half of which we were engaged, he finally ended it.
 I had been hanging on to the promise I made when he put that ring on my finger.
 I was telling myself that I made a commitment and I wouldn’t break it.

 Getting engaged was signing up for thick or thin, and no one had a “perfect” relationship.
 But here is the thing, we didn’t see eye to eye on drugs, religion, marriage, or family.
 Deep in our hearts the breakup was mutual, and we knew it was the best for both of us, but losing your best friend is never easy.

 Calling off our engagement was so painful.
 My entire life was being pulled out from underneath me.
 My future shattered.
 We sold our house, split up our dogs, closed our bank accounts, and divided the bills.
 I was going through a divorce without ever being married.

 There were so many emotions swirling around in my heart.
 I felt unwanted, unloved, not good enough, embarrassed, like a failure.
 The future forever felt tainted by the past.
 But, God knows what He is doing.

 A Blessing in Disguise